InternetFreedomFoundation/archive/content/post/a-comprehensive-look-at-covid-surveillance-and-privacy-in-india.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["Surveillance", "SaveOurPrivacy"] date = 2020-04-13T08:13:37Z
+categories = ['Surveillance', 'SaveOurPrivacy'] date = 2020-04-13T08:13:37Z
-description = ""
+description = ''
 draft = false
-slug = "a-comprehensive-look-at-covid-surveillance-and-privacy-in-india"
+slug = 'a-comprehensive-look-at-covid-surveillance-and-privacy-in-india'
-summary = "IFF has authored a comprehensive working paper to inform public policy formation in India, including a substantive analysis of the use and publication of health data, specific development of surveillance technologies and deployment of contact tracing through device applications." tags = ["Surveillance", "SaveOurPrivacy"] title = "A comprehensive look at Covid Surveillance and Privacy in India #SaveOurPrivacy"
+summary = 'IFF has authored a comprehensive working paper to inform public policy formation in India, including a substantive analysis of the use and publication of health data, specific development of surveillance technologies and deployment of contact tracing through device applications.' tags = ['Surveillance', 'SaveOurPrivacy'] title = 'A comprehensive look at Covid Surveillance and Privacy in India #SaveOurPrivacy'

 +++